MetaSys-LISBP/PhysioFit/docs/faq.rst

 flux values.

-In rare situations, it may also be because some parameters have to be tweaked to help PhysioFit fitting the measurements, which results in obviously aberrant fits (e.g. with flat time-course profiles for all metabolites).
+In rare situations, it may also be because some parameters have to be tweaked to help PhysioFit fit the measurements, which results in obviously aberrant fits (e.g. with flat time-course profiles for all metabolites).
 This might happen for instance if some measurements are provided in units far from unity (e.g. 1.10\ :sup:`-5` M instead of 10 µM).
 If